adrienpayong/OCRproject/README.md

 - Text Recognition : Tesseract OCR
 - Environment: Google Colab

-## step-by-step guide on building OCR from scratch in Python -:
+## step-by-step guide on building OCR from scratch in Python:

 **1. Setting up and Installation to run Yolov4**